-As I have a full time role at the University of Nottingham I have limited availability for consultancy and training work (there’s only so much of my annual leave I want to sell) but I would be very interested in discussing ideas and options, especially for work with institutions that may not have their own research development staff with social science specialism.
+As I have a full time role at the University of Nottingham I have limited availability for consultancy and training work.
+However, I would be very interested in discussing ideas and options, especially for work with institutions that may not have their own research development capacity or who wish to develop it further.

 I’ve also delivered a session on ‘What to do next if your research grant is unsuccessful’ for the BBSRC-funded UK Animal Welfare Research Network which I would be happy to tailor to other audiences.
 I’ve given a talk at a Open Forum event on REF preparations, and am due to speak at another later in 2019.
 I write regularly for the Funding Insight offering from Research Professional, and abbreviated versions sometimes appear on the main site.